-- Hurtful, malicious, degrading or otherwise offensive to an individual or group of individuals. - Refer to controversial or potentially inflammatory subjects including politics, sex, and religion. - Are damaging to our brand and/or relationships with our stakeholders and funding partners. - Divulge confidential or proprietary information that belongs to Nordiq Alberta. - Fail to respect the privacy of others by disclosing personal information without requisite consent. - Exploit NA, its events or participants for commercial purposes without prior consent.
+- a) Hurtful, malicious, degrading or otherwise offensive to an individual or group of individuals. - b) Refer to controversial or potentially inflammatory subjects including politics, sex, and religion. - c) Are damaging to our brand and/or relationships with our stakeholders and funding partners. - d) Divulge confidential or proprietary information that belongs to Nordig Alberta. - e) Fail to respect the privacy of others by disclosing personal information without requisite consent. - f) Exploit NA, its events or participants for commercial purposes without prior consent.